-We are responsible for a range of environmental factors in the area: the municipality covers an area of 121km2 and contains a diverse range of open spaces and natural areas spread amongst the residential and industrial suburbs to the north of Hobart.
+We are responsible for a range of environmental factors in the area: the municipality covers an area of 121km square and contains a diverse range of open spaces and natural areas spread amongst the residential and industrial suburbs to the north of Hobart.

 The City has more than 30 kilometres of Derwent River foreshore.
 Extensive areas of the foreshore retain natural features and remnant vegetation, including rare saltmarsh communities and coastal shrublands.
 These areas provide important habitat for native flora and fauna, particularly birds.